GoogleCloudPlatform/community/tutorials/pubsub-logging-pvm-shutdowns/index.md

 ---
-title: Pub/Sub API Logging for Preemptible VM (pVM) Shutdowns
+title: Pub/Sub API Logging for Preemptible VM Shutdowns
 description: Send notifications of pVM shutdowns to Pub/Sub for logging
 author: mkahn5
 tags: Pub/Sub, Google Cloud
 date_published: 2017-10-03
 ---

-## Pub/Sub API Logging for Preemptible VM (pVM) Shutdowns
+## Pub/Sub API logging for Preemptible VM (pVM) shutdowns

-This tutorial is for sending notifications from [Preemptible VMs](https://cloud.google.com/preemptible-vms/) to Pub/Sub for logging purposes.
+This tutorial demonstrates sending notifications from [Preemptible Virtual Machines (pVMS)](https://cloud.google.com/preemptible-vms/) to Goolge Cloud Pub/Sub for logging purposes.

-## Create the instance
+## Creating the instance

-To start we’ll use a regular instance and will configure python libraries and the script to make sure it works fine we'll then copy the disk to an image for use in future created pVMs.
+To get started, we'll use a regular instance and will configure the Python libraries and the script to make sure it works as expected.
+We'll then copy the disk to an image for use in pVMs that we create in the future.

-## Create the Pub/Sub topic via cloud shell
+## Creating the Pub/Sub topic via Google Cloud Shell

-Next, create the topic called shutdown-log to hold all of the shutdowns timestamps for the pVMs:
+Next, create a topic called `shutdown-log` to hold all of the shutdown timestamps for the pVMs:

 ```bash
 mikekahn@mikekahn-sandbox:~$ gcloud beta pubsub topics create shutdown-log
 Created topic [shutdown-log].mikekahn@mikekahn-sandbox:~$
 ```

-## Creating a Device Credential
+## Creating a device credential

-To start enabling auth for the pubsub API click the IAM section of the console.
+To enable auth for the Pub/Sub API, click the **IAM & admin** section of the console.
-Then in the service account section click create service account.
+Then, in the **Service accounts** section, click **Create service account**.

 ![Pubsub Role](iam.png)

-Give it a pubsub role.
-If this script is just publishing just give it publisher.
-If you plan to manage subscriptions from the instance then give it admin or a higher privileged role.
+Give the service account a Pub/Sub role.
+If this script is just publishing, you can just give it the Publisher role.
+If you plan to manage subscriptions from the instance, then give it Admin or a higher privileged role.

-Be sure to choose to download a new JSON key.
+Be sure to download a new JSON key.
 Now the device has a credential in the form of a file.
-Copy the json key on your instance
-Copy and paste the json from the key exported in the last step or move it over via SCP to your instance.
+Copy the JSON key on your instance.
+Copy and paste the JSON from the key exported in the last step, or move it over via SCP to your instance.

-Using the Credential on the Device
+### Using the credential on the device

-We are going to use a Google library to talk to Pub/Sub.
+We are going to use a Google client library to talk to Pub/Sub.
 In order for this client library to find and use the credential file we copied it will look for an environment variable which we set on the device.
 Add the variable to bashrc so it loads on its own (debian).

 ```bash
 mikekahn@instance-1:/$ echo "export GOOGLE_APPLICATION_CREDENTIALS=/shutdown-log-key.json" >> ~/.bashrc
 ```

 We are now good to go with the Pub/Sub API.
-Next, make sure you have the most updated Google Cloud python library via pip and it works:
+Next, make sure you have the most updated Google Cloud Python library via pip and it works:

 ```bash
 mikekahn@instance-1:/$ sudo wget https://bootstrap.pypa.io/get-pip.py